Lokie-ree/rock-paper-scissors/README.md

     > Link script to html
     > Committed changes to initial files

-Step 2: Write the logic to get the computer's choice
+Step 2: Wrote the logic to get the computer's choice
     > Create a function named getComputerChoice that will randomly return one of the following random strings: "rock, paper, or scissors"
     > Used Math.floor and Math.random to generate a random number from 1 to 3
     > Used if/else conditional logic to return Rock (1), Paper (2), and Scissors (3) from the function
     > Committed changes to script file (getComputerChoice function) and modified   README

+Step 3: Wrote the logic to get/return user input

+Step 4: Initialized two variables for human and computer score